Cowboy Church Bass

 I lost a nice one on a crankbait.
 Got hung up.
 Stopped to see if it would back

 off the stump.
-The bass came out of the water and I
+The bass came out of the water and I set hook with it in midair.

-to the boat.
+Got it nearly all the way to the boat.
 Noticed it only had one hook.
-It jumped and away it went!
-Good
+It jumped

-Times!”……..Hybrid stripers were plentiful at the water fall……….John Yohner
+and away it went!
+Good Times!”……..Hybrid stripers were plentiful at the water

-caught a nice 3 pound rock on a crank bait…….Donna David lost an
+fall……….John Yohner caught a nice 3 pound rock on a crank bait…….Donna David

-fly off his head about 6 times in the wind during the tournament….……..The next tournament will be the Classic on Bob Sandlin
+hat also fly off his head about 6 times in the wind during the tournament….……..The

-and Cypress Springs.
-More details to
+next tournament will be the Classic on Bob Sandlin and Cypress Springs.
+More details to come on that.

 LAKESIDE DEVO – Charley David gave the DEVO on “Tina and The Fruit we produce”